-What's more, the bacteria can mutate and become resistant to the antibiotics.
+What is more, the bacteria can mutate and become antibiotic-resistant.

 However, there is a natural product that has been used since ancient times as an antiseptic and remedy for a range of stomach ailments: mastic gum (pistacia lentiscus).
 And the benefits of mastic gum supplements go far beyond dealing with H.pylori infections.
-Let's look closer at what mastic gum is, the benefits these supplements may provide and how to take our supplement for maximum effectiveness.
+Let's look closer at what you get when you buy mastic gum online, the benefits these supplements may provide, and how to take our supplement for maximum effectiveness.

-Mastic gum, otherwise known as Pistacia lentiscus, is a resin coming from a Mediterranean tree.
-This resin has been used for centuries to treat digestive issues, improve oral health and even boost liver health.
-Mastic gum contains antioxidants that provide these therapeutic properties.
+Mastic gum, otherwise known as Pistacia lentiscus, is a resin that comes from a Mediterranean tree.
+This resin has been used for centuries to treat digestive issues, improve oral health, and even boost liver health.
+Mastic gum capsules contain antioxidants that provide these therapeutic properties.

 Mastic gum harvest season starts in July and ends in October.
-To harvest it, incisions are made in the tree's bark until the sap is reached.
+Incisions are made in the tree's bark to harvest it until the sap is reached.
 The extracted sap contains a teardrop-like shape, which is where it gets the name "teardrops of Chios."
-It’s named after the Greek Island Chios, where the Pistacia lentiscus tree grows.
+It is named after the Greek Island Chios, where the Pistacia lentiscus tree grows.
 Mastic gum continues to be the biggest cash crop for the area.

-Mastic gum comes in many different supplement forms, from tinctures to powders or capsules.
-Some people also choose to use mastic gum in the form of oil for topical treatments.
+When you buy Mastic gum online, it comes in many different supplement forms, from tinctures to powders or capsules.
+Some people also choose to use mastic gum as an oil for topical treatments.

 This is among the top mastic gum supplement benefits.
-A 2005 study shows that mastic gum may be useful for relieving abdominal pain, discomfort and inflammation.
-The research indicates that the benefits may be seen because of the anti-inflammatory compounds and antioxidants.
+A 2005 study shows that mastic gum may be useful for relieving abdominal pain, discomfort, and inflammation.
+Research indicates that the benefits may be seen because of the anti-inflammatory compounds and antioxidants.

-In addition to fighting specific infections, consumers often turn to mastic gum to alleviate general stomach ailments, such as diarrhea, abdominal pain, gas, bloating and other discomforts.
+In addition to fighting specific infections, consumers often turn to mastic gum capsules to alleviate general stomach ailments, such as diarrhea, abdominal pain, gas, bloating, and other discomforts.

-You may think no organism living in the human stomach could withstand the brutal chemical assault of hydrochloric acid and digestive enzymes.
-Yet, some exceptionally tough micro-organisms can survive and even multiply in such a hostile environment.
-Among the most prevalent is the bacteria Helicobacter pylori (H. pylori), which is believed to infect the stomachs of up to 40 percent of the world's population.
+You may think that no organism living in the human stomach could withstand the brutal chemical assault of hydrochloric acid and digestive enzymes.
+Yet, some exceptionally tough microorganisms can survive and even multiply in such a hostile environment.
+Among the most prevalent is the bacteria Helicobacter pylori (H. pylori), which is believed to infect the stomachs of up to 40% of the world's population.

 As its name suggests, H. pylori is a helicoidal-type bacteria that burrows in the epithelial cells close to the pylorus.
 It survives by secreting urease, an alkalinizing enzyme that neutralizes stomach acids.

-Mastic gum is a safe, effective and natural nutritional supplement, free from side-effects.
-Once H. pylori has been controlled or eliminated, gastrointestinal function will return to normal by itself and will restore stomach epithelium naturally.
+Mastic gum is a safe, effective, and natural nutritional supplement, free from side effects.
+Once H. pylori has been controlled or eliminated, the gastrointestinal function will return to normal by itself and will restore stomach epithelium naturally.
 It is a supplement that can be used in conjunction with other treatments for maximum success.

-While it's apparent you can use mastic gum for stomach issues, many people overlook the benefits of using mastic gum to support dental health.
+While it is apparent you can use your mastic gum order for stomach issues, many people overlook the benefits of using mastic gum to support dental health.
 Whether you are concerned with bad breath or cavities, you may find that a mastic gum dietary supplement helps keep oral bacteria at bay.

-Acidic saliva doesn't just lead to bad breath, but it also causes cavities.
-That's because the saliva contains Mutans streptococci bacterium, combined with Lactobacilli bacterium, both of which are dangerous to oral health.
-During the study, all three types effectively reduced the level of Mutans streptococci.
+Acidic saliva does not just lead to bad breath, but it also causes cavities.
+That is because the saliva contains Mutans streptococci bacterium, combined with Lactobacilli bacterium, both of which are dangerous to oral health.
+During the study, all three types effectively reduced the level of mutans streptococci.

-The biggest difference between the forms was found with the lactobacilli levels.
-When using pure or xylitol mastic gums, the lactobacilli levels seemed to rise slightly.
+The biggest difference between the forms was found with lactobacilli levels.
+When using pure or xylitol mastic gums, lactobacilli levels rose slightly.
 However, the probiotic mastic gum decreased overall lactobacilli levels.
-The probiotic mastic gum also decreased the pH levels of the saliva, which could end up making it more acidic in the long run.
+The probiotic mastic gum also decreased pH levels of the saliva, which could end up making it more acidic in the long run.

 Research agrees that bacteria are the root cause of bad breath.
 Temporary bad breath can be caused by foods that you eat or poor dental hygiene.
 However, long-term halitosis is often related to bacteria, which can possibly be regulated by chewing mastic gum or taking mastic gum capsules.

-While many people choose to chew mastic gum for dental health, there's no reason to overlook the benefits of taking mastic gum 500 mg capsules instead.
+While many people choose to chew mastic gum for dental health, there is no reason to overlook the benefits of taking mastic gum 500 mg capsules instead.

-If you start a mastic gum regimen for H. pylori or any other reason, you may wonder if there are any side effects.
-Mastic gum appears to be well-tolerated by most people.
+If you start a mastic gum order regimen for H. pylori or any other reason, you may wonder if there are any side effects.
+Mastic gum is well-tolerated by most people.
 Mastic gum supplement side effects are rare and are generally limited to people suffering from other health conditions.

 We always recommend researching potential mastic gum side effects before starting a new regimen.
-It's also important to discuss any new supplements with your healthcare provider, especially if you take other medications or have underlying health conditions.
+It is also important to discuss any new supplements with your healthcare provider, especially if you take other medications or have underlying health conditions.

-To minimize any side effects, it's best to start with a lower dose and increase it over time, as needed.
-Mastic gum supplements are not regulated by the U.S. Food and Drug Administration.
+To minimize any side effects, starting with a lower dose and increasing it over time, as needed, is best.
+The U.S. Food and Drug Administration does not regulate mastic gum supplements.
 Because of this lack of regulation, you need to take special precautions when purchasing this supplement.
-If you buy mastic gum from a manufacturer you can't trust, you put yourself at a greater risk for side effects.
+If you buy mastic gum from a manufacturer you cannot trust, you put yourself at a greater risk for side effects.

 Additionally, you want to follow all recommended dosage guidelines listed on the label.
-And if you have questions, like how long should you take mastic gum for H. pylori? it's best to talk to your doctor.
-By taking mastic gum as directed, you ensure fewer complications and side effects.
+And if you have questions, like how long you should take mastic gum for H. pylori, it is best to speak to your doctor.
+By taking mastic gum as directed, you ensure fewer complications and fewer side effects.

-There is no research indicating whether or not it’s safe to take mastic gum while pregnant or breastfeeding.
-For this reason, we don't advise that expectant or nursing mothers take mastic gum.
+No research indicates whether it is safe to take mastic gum while pregnant or breastfeeding.
+For this reason, we do not advise that expectant or nursing mothers take or buy mastic gum.

 |Daily serving: 4 capsules

 Our vegetarian mastic gum capsules contain 500 mg of mastic resin.
 But when it comes to how to take mastic gum pills, your dosage depends on the severity of your symptoms.
-The dosage for taking mastic gum for oral health may be different than the mastic gum dosage for gastritis, for example.
+For example, the dosage for taking mastic gum for oral health may differ from the one for gastritis.

-In general, we recommend taking between two and four capsules each day.
-If you are taking two capsules a day, this bottle of mastic gum will last you for a month.
+Generally, we recommend adults to take between 2 and 4 capsules daily.
+If you are taking two capsules a day, this bottle of mastic gum capsules will last you for a month.

-As with any new supplement, it's best to speak with your healthcare provider about the best dosage for your needs.
+As with any new supplement, it is best to speak with your healthcare provider about the best dosage for your needs.
 It will depend on your current goals, health condition, and any medications you take.